DiptiPachpute3106/CodeAlpha_Tasks/README.md

 🌦️ Real-Time Weather Information: Stay updated with the latest weather forecasts for your destinations.

 💰 Budget Calculator: Plan your trip within your budget by estimating travel expenses.

+**Task4(Hotel Reservation System)**

+This is a simple Hotel Reservation System developed in Java as part of my internship at CodeAlpha.
+The system allows users to:

+•	Search for available rooms.

+•	Make room reservations.

+•	View booking details.

+•	Handle basic payment processing.

+**Features:**

+•	Room Categorization: Single, Double, Suite.

+•	Console-Based Interface: User-friendly and intuitive.

+•	Efficient Room Management: Tracks availability and booking seamlessly.